Koboo/endpoint-netty/README.md

 ## How to create Transferable

 To define a new ``Transferable`` object, the corresponding class must implement the ``Transferable`` interface.
-Then the data to be processed must be written or read from/to the respective stream.
+Then the data to be processed must be written/read to/from the respective stream.
 ````java
 public class TransferObject extends TestRequest implements Transferable {